andresmadeddie/Security-Offensive-Defensive-Forensics/README.md

 # About this Project

 > Note: The pen-testing environment was set through a hypervisor inside a Windows Virtual Machine running in Azure Lab Services.
 All the processes of Offense, Defense, and Forensic were developed individually.
-The final PowerPoint presentation and subsequent exposition were worked as a group.
+The final presentation and subsequent exposition were worked as a group.

 ***